alignedai/DATDP/README.md

 # DATDP

-Defence Against The Dark Prompts
+Defence Against The Dark Prompts (DATDP).

-Put your prompts to have checked into a csv file (one column, no header) called ```INPUT_FILE```.
+To use: put your prompts to have checked into a csv file (one column, no header) called ```INPUT_FILE```.
 Then run the code in the following way:

 ```
 forbidden_assessment.py --model MODEL --input_file INPUT_FILE [--output_file OUTPUT_FILE]